adon-cloudcannon/landing-page-test/src/collections/posts/how-to-become-a-web-developer-a-roadmap-for-self-guided-learning.md

 1. **<a target="_blank" rel="noopener" href="https://developer.mozilla.org/en-US/docs/Learn">MDN Web Docs</a>**: MDN Web Docs ‘learn web development’ guide is a trustworthy source for in-depth web development topics.
 It provides excellent documentation, tutorials, and guides to help you fine tune your frontend web development knowledge.
 2. **<a target="_blank" rel="noopener" href="https://www.w3schools.com/">W3Schools</a>**: W3Schools provides tutorials and references covering all aspects of web development.
 It's a fantastic resource for intermediate learners.
-3. <a target="_blank" rel="noopener" href="https://roadmap.sh/frontend"><strong>Frontend Roadmap</strong></a>: <a target="_blank" rel="noopener" href="http://Roadmap.sh">Roadmap.sh</a> offers community roadmaps to help guide developers in their learning.
+3. **<a target="_blank" rel="noopener" href="https://roadmap.sh/frontend">Frontend Roadmap</a>**: <a target="_blank" rel="noopener" href="http://Roadmap.sh">Roadmap.sh</a> offers community roadmaps to help guide developers in their learning.
 Each roadmap is an interactive diagram that opens to a resources page.
 The frontend roadmap is a great reference for discovering what topics to learn next.

    ---